 Questar III BOCES' district support services extend and enhance the capacity of participating districts by providing a high level of technical expertise at competitive prices.
 We ensure that our services are the best value in the marketplace.
 We continuously benchmark our district support services against our competition and make adjustments when needed.
-For 2023-2024, the majority of these services will have rates that will remain unchanged or are at increases of two percent or less.
+For 2024-2025, the majority of these services will have rates that will remain unchanged or are at increases of two percent or less.

-Budget for District Support Services PROGRAM/SERVICE CATEGORY 2021-22 Actual Expenditures 2022-23 Adopted Budget 2022-23 Adjusted Budget 2023-24 Tentative Budget DISTRICT SUPPORT \$16,530,079 \$17,126,380 \$18,928,533 \$18,006,224
+Budget for District Support Services

+PROGRAM/SERVICE CATEGORY 2022-23 2023-24 2023-24 2024-25 Actual Adopted Adjusted Tentative Expenditures Budget Budget Budget DISTRICT SUPPORT \$16,969,305 \$18,681,662 \$22,045,772 \$20,391,211

-- 90% Of all school districts (and 33 BOCES) served by the State Aid & Financial Planning Service - 200+ School district support staff trained in CPR - 86,000 Students' safety impacted by our Health and Safety Service - Million square feet of fire inspections in 185 buildings - Million square feet of visual building inspections - Million in public and private excess cost aid secured by the STAC Service for district clients - \$1+ Billion in successful school budget and capital project communications provided by Questar III BOCES last year - \$11.2 Billion in assets inventoried and managed by our Asset Management & Valuation Service in 1,872 buildings, totaling 57 million square feet - \$17.5 ►
+90% Of all school districts (and 34 BOCES) served by the State Aid & Financial Planning Service

+150 Backflow devices inspected

+28,436 Fire alarm devices inspected by Fire System Maintenance Service

+88,000 > Students' safety impacted by our Health and Safety Service

+7.4 Million square feet of fire inspections in 191 buildings

+\$168 Million in excess cost aid, including Extended School Year and Homeless Youth, secured by the STAC Service for district clients

+\$1+ Billion in successful school budget and capital project communications provided by Questar III BOCES last year

+\$14.3 Billion in assets inventoried and managed by our Asset Management & Valuation Service in 2,356 buildings, totaling 65 million square feet

-Billion in OPEB liability valuation for 197 school districts served by our GASB 75 Service
+\$18.8 Billion in OPEB liability valuation for 196 school districts served by our GASB 75 Service